nakash2050/SkillsTracker/Readme.txt

 15. Open "Google Chrome" browser and type in "http://localhost:4200" in the address bar.
 16. The "Skills Tracker" application would be launched.

-Note: For the Web API project, if you have changes from localhost to IISExpress, you need to change the
+Note: For the Web API project, if you have changed from localhost to IISExpress, you need to change the
 	  "baseApiUrl" key in the "environment.ts" file of the Angular project as follows

 					export const environment = {